Industrial Motor Health Tips | Modern Maintenance Solutions

 There are many monitoring devices available.
 Fluke offers a thermal imaging camera that can show the temperature of a motor.
 It can’t look inside, but most industrial motors will have a tag indicating a normal operating temperature that the camera is able to verify at a glance.
 Additionally, thermal cameras are able to detect temperatures over the entire motor or an area that can help when troubleshooting temperature concerns.

-Wireless sensors reduce the needed infrastructure and wires to integrate monitoring devices quickly for manufacturing and motor applications.
+Wireless sensors further reduce the needed infrastructure and wires to integrate monitoring devices quickly for manufacturing and motor applications.
 Parker Hannifin offers battery-powered SensoNode wireless products that are able to monitor pressure, temperature, and humidity in many applications.

-Some companies have come out with developer kits.
-Simply offering a sensor packet, downloadable software, and developer tools so companies can create their own solutions.
-For example, Bosch Rexroth’s XDK can be strapped to a motor and start collecting data.
-These products are more for experimentation and exploration than a permanent solution, but provide a lot of value.
+Some companies offer developer kits that include the software.
+These may include the sensor(s), downloadable software, and developer tools so companies can create their own solutions.
+For example, Bosch Rexroth’s XDK can be strapped to a motor and start collecting all kinds of data, including temp, humidity, vibrations, light, and more.
+These products can be used for experimentation and exploration, often leading to a more permanent solution, but they provide a lot of value.